Length: 309 pages

 About Malcolm Gladwell

-Malcolm Gladwell is the author of six bestselling books – The Tipping Point, Blink, Outliers, What the Dog Saw, David and Goliath and Talking to Strangers.
+Malcolm Gladwell is the author of seven books – The Tipping Point, Blink, Outliers, The Bomber Mafia, What the Dog Saw, David and Goliath and Talking to Strangers.
 He is the co-founder of the audio content company Pushkin Industries which produces the podcasts Revisionist History and Broken Record.
 Visit the author’s website →